 liaise with their Factions and raise any comments, queries, concerns from the Factions to the other

 Should for any reason a member of the Board of Directors (BoD) require a temporary leave of absence,

 then their replacement will be made at the discretion of the Board Of Directors (BoD) in the interest of a

 timely replacement and continuity of the Board of Directors (BoD).
 For a long term or permanent leave of

 absence for a Board member, the replacement Board member will be made by the club as a whole

 a.
 An Annual General Meeting (AGM) shall be held each year.
 The motions to be discussed shall

-be put forward by the group.
+be put forward by the club.
 The chair of the meeting will be the Campaign Team Leader but there

 will be provision made for all who wish to speak to do so.